numbas/editor-docs/source/exam-reference.rst

 .. glossary::
     Shuffle questions?
         If ticked, then the questions will be shown to the student in a random order.
 The order is randomised on each attempt.
+    Use all questions?
+        If ticked, then every question in the list will be shown to the student.
+If not, then only the number specified below will be used.
+    Number of questions to display
+        The number of questions to show to the student.

 Select the questions to be included in the exam by searching for them in the box on the right-hand side and clicking the plus icon on questions you wish to use.